 - If the formation of ulcers has begun after medication.

-- If you think any chemicals could have caused ulcers in the mouth, you must consult a doctor immediately.
+- If you think any chemicals could have caused ulcers in the mouth.

 - In case sores develop on the gum near a tooth accompanied with a toothache.